digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/equity-extension.rst

 right (but not the obligation) to purchase those additional shares at a discounted price.
 This can be modeled using two components:

-- An option instrument, which describes the economic term of the rights a shareholder receives.
+- An option instrument, which describes the economic terms of the rights a shareholder receives.
   For example, this could be a European option with a strike price below the current spot price, and a maturity three weeks in the future.
   The :doc:`Option Tutorial <option-extension>` describes how to create a physically settled